Q: What company owns "The Humanist Report?"

 Q: Can I support the show by using an Amazon link?

-A: As of 2019, Amazon has terminated in our participation in their Amazon affiliate program.
+A: As of 2019, Amazon has terminated our participation in their affiliate program.
 They claimed our podcast was in violation of the program's ToS because we encouraged users to bookmark the Amazon link, however, the example they pointed us towards of said violation was a video of Mike critiquing Amazon's greed and exploitative labor practices.
 That probably also has something to do with it. :)

 Q: Do you currently have any corporate affiliates like GameFly or Lootcrate?

 A: No. Our participation in previous sponsorship programs with Impact Radius and Influencer Brigade has ended.
 As the show has shifted towards member support/grassroots funding, we've tried to rely less on revenue from any corporation that we have not thoroughly vetted.
+The last ad campaign we ran was from a small coffee shop (Seven Coffee Roasters) in Seattle, Washington.

 Q: Can I advertise on The Humanist Report?